Nexfinity/CakeyBot-Wiki/core/localization.md

 # Supported Languages

-> New translations are constantly being added to the bot.
-This means some strings/phrases may not be translated yet especially for features that have been added recently.
+> New translations are continuously being added to the bot.
+This means some strings/phrases may not be translated yet, especially for recently added features.
 {.is-info}

 Cakey Bot supports over 16 different languages across the bot  and web dashboard.
 Localization is implemented on a per-server basis, meaning that when a server administrator changes the language setting, it affects all bot interactions for all users within that server.
 Currently supported languages are listed below: